artimath/linear-comment/README.md

 # linear-comment README

-This is an extension that very simply adds comments to the matching linear issue that mirrors the active branch.
+This is an extension for VSCODE that very simply adds comments to the matching linear issue that mirrors the active branch.